 Effective September 2016, the PSSSP will cover the cost of required equipment and supplies up to a maximum of $1,000 per program.
 Students must provide a detailed breakdown of mandatory equipment/supplies, a detailed cost breakdown and detailed receipt purchase.
 No reimbursement will be provided for any lost or damaged equipment or supplies.

-Students wishing to switch their travel dates to a time outside of the normal travel period must submit a request, in writing, to the Program Director, Lucy Brennan before the initial travel period is scheduled to take place.
+Students wishing to switch their travel dates to a time outside of the normal travel period must submit a request, in writing, to Tracy Ann Evans-Rice, Assistant Director of Employment and Training, before the initial travel period is scheduled to take place.
 Email requests can be sent to Lucy via [email protected].

 Students currently placed on probation by the PSSSP are responsible to contacting the PSSSP Education Officer, Bobbi Shiwak, for their progress reports.
 Failure to contact Bobbi for these regular reports could result in termination of funding.
 Bobbi can be reached by email at [email protected] or by calling toll-free 1-877-777-2589